etiennestuder/gradle-credentials-plugin/README.md

 gradle-credentials-plugin
 =========================

-Gradle plugin to store and access credentials in an encrypted manner.
+Gradle plugin to store and access encrypted credentials for use in Gradle builds. — Edit